arty-name/Open-Google-Reader/README.md

 FAQ
 ---

-Q: What's "TagW"?
-A: That's my shortcut for adding tag "W".
-Edit it as you need or remove it.

 Q: I'm using Opera and links are opened in foreground, how do I fix that?
 A: Activate option <opera:config#UserPrefs|Allowscripttolowerwindow>.